Our verdict

 Don't let the minimalistic and clean vibe of the Scarpa Mojito trick you into thinking these shoes are a couple of feathers for your feet.
 This pair is on the heavy side, and if that's exactly what you're not looking for, then we believe you should have a look at our lightweight walking shoes catalogue.

 Additionally, despite not being waterproof (if you're looking for a waterproof walking pal, please click here), this shoe is totally not breathable.
 Its sturdy suede upper doesn't let the air get through, which means your feet might get sweaty if you walk around town with this pair in the summer.
-If you want to show off your new shoes in the summer or your hometown's temperatures are naturally high, we believe you should have a look at some breathable alternatives.
+If you want to show off your new shoes when it's hot or your hometown's temperatures are naturally high, we believe you should have a look at some breathable alternatives.

 Scarpa Mojito_pieces